How to Apply for Workers’ Compensation in Massachusetts

 Posted on behalf of Janet, Janet & Suggs, LLC on July 27, 2017 in Workers' Compensation Blog Posts

 Workers’ compensation is available for Massachusetts workers who develop a work-related illness or injury.
 Workers’ compensation provides compensation for lost wages, medical treatment, permanent loss of bodily function and vocational rehabilitation training.

 Below, our attorneys explain the procedures that must be followed to apply for workers’ compensation, including the forms that need to be filed.

-The Boston workers’ compensation attorneys at Janet, Jenner & Suggs are familiar with all aspects of workers’ compensation law and can help you file an initial claim or an appeal if your claim was denied.
+The Boston workers’ compensation attorneys at Janet, Janet & Suggs are familiar with all aspects of workers’ compensation law and can help you file an initial claim or an appeal if your claim was denied.
 Schedule a free legal consultation today.

 Reporting a Work Injury

 One frequently asked question about workers’ compensation claims is how long workers have to file claims.